SKIP TO PAGE CONTENT

 Professional Profile:

-Elizabeth Ryann Thompson, MSN, RN, CNE, CNE-cl, joined the West Texas A&M University Laura & Joe Street School of Nursing in 2023.
+Elizabeth Ryann Thompson, MSN, RN, CNE, CNE-cl, CCRN, CEN, joined the West Texas A&M University Laura & Joe Street School of Nursing in 2023.
 She earned her Bachelor of Science in Nursing (BSN) from Tarleton State University in 2018 and her Master of Science in Nursing Education (MSN) from Aspen University in 2024.
-In the same year, she achieved certification as a Certified Nurse Educator (CNE) and, in 2025, became a Certified Academic Clinical Nurse Educator (CNE-cl) through the National League for Nursing.
+She earned certification as a Certified Nurse Educator (CNE)in 2024 and, in 2025, became a Certified Academic Clinical Nurse Educator (CNE-cl) through the National League for Nursing.
+She also holds certifications as a Critical Care Registered Nurse (CCRN) and Certified Emergency Nurse (CEN), reflecting her commitment to excellence in both critical care and emergency nursing.
 She is currently pursuing a Doctor of Nursing Practice (DNP) in Executive Leadership at Texas A&M University–Corpus Christi, with an anticipated graduation in December 2026.
-In recognition of her exemplary leadership, she was named the 2025 recipient of the Dr. Valerie Kiper Doctoral Leadership Scholarship.
+Mrs. Thompson has received several honors recognizing her leadership, scholarship, and commitment to advancing the nursing profession.
+She is the recipient of the 2025 Dr. Valerie Kiper Doctoral Leadership Scholarship and the 2026 Panhandle Great 25 Nurses Doctoral Scholarship.
+She was also selected as one of only four nurses in the United States for the 2026 Emergency Nursing Developing Voices Research (ENDVR) Fellowship through the Emergency Nurses Association, a prestigious national fellowship designed to develop future nurse researchers.
+Her doctoral quality improvement project was accepted for presentation at the American Association of Colleges of Nursing (AACN) Graduate Nursing Student Academy (GNSA) Conference in Washington, D.C.
+Mrs. Thompson continues to practice clinically as a PRN registered nurse in both the ED and SICU, allowing her to integrate current evidence-based practice into the classroom while maintaining expertise in high-acuity patient care.

 Teaching and Related Service: